Sicherheit: Preisgabe von Informationen in gnome-boxes - Pro-Linux

 express installation password in clear text. - Store the user password in the

-keyring during an express installation. - Fix typo in debug string in vm-
+keyring during an express installation. - Fix typo in debug string. - Fix

 -------------------------------------------------------------------------------